antimof/UxPlay/README.md

    have been present during the previous _timeout_ seconds.
-You may wish to use this if the Server is not visible to new Clients that were inactive when the Server was launched, and an idle Bonjour registration  eventually becomes unavailable for new connections (this is a workaround for what may be due to a problem with your mdn-sd or Avahi setup).
+You may wish to use this if the Server is not visible to new Clients that were inactive when the Server was launched, and an idle Bonjour registration  eventually becomes unavailable for new connections (this is a workaround for what may be due to a problem with your dns-sd or Avahi setup).
    _This option should **not** be used on  macOS, as a window created by GStreamer does not terminate correctly (it causes a segfault) if it is still open when the  GStreamer pipeline is closed._